 If you are thinking about developing in an area shown to be at risk of flooding on the Development Advice Map, you will need to demonstrate that the flood risks and consequences can be acceptably managed in line with current national planning policy and in particular Welsh Government’s Technical Advice Note 15: Development and Flood Risk (TAN15).

 It is often necessary to prepare a flood consequences assessment (FCA), to show how the flood risk to your development, or any increased flood risk elsewhere as a result of your development can be suitably managed or mitigated.
 TAN15 specifies that this assessment must be undertaken by a suitably qualified person.

-Our role is to provide technical advice to the determining authority on the level and acceptability of flood risk from rivers and the sea.
+Our role is to provide technical advice to the determining authority on the level and acceptability of flood risk from main rivers and the sea.
 We may also provide comment on any mitigation measures proposed.
 We do not provide advice on surface water flood risk or any localised flood risk issues.
 This advice should be sought as early as possible in the development planning process from the relevant Lead Local Flood Authority.
 The Lead Local Flood Authority, Highways Authority and Sewerage Undertaker should also be consulted on the suitability of site drainage proposals, including techniques available to calculate surface water rates of discharge (even where the receptor is main river) and soakaway infiltration.
 We do not provide advice in this regard.

 Our advice on flood risk will be primarily based on existing information we may hold and the contents of any FCA submitted in support of a planning application.
 Details of the level of information required in a FCA can be found in TAN15 (Part 9, Section 7 and Appendix 1).

-As part of our service for developers we can also provide a preliminary opinion on your proposal, including whether a FCA is likely to be required, and an outline of what might need to be included in the assessment.
+As part of our service for developers we can provide a preliminary opinion on your proposal, including whether a FCA is likely to be required, and an outline of what might need to be included in the assessment.
 Further information about this service, and how to request it, can be found in Our Service to Developers.